 If this is your way of thinking, you will probably have codependent relationships, lack personal boundaries, have trouble saying no to others, and be passive aggressive.

 I’m entitled to better, I deserve attention, if people criticise me they are bad, I’m superior, I have to excel, I am above rules, people can’t understand me, I can’t go wrong.

 This sort of core belief leads right to grandiosity or narcissism.
 It can mean you manipulate others, have anger management issues, and never experience true love and intimacy.

 The good news about core beliefs is that, with work and commitment, they are indeed changeable.

 Cognitive behavioural therapy (CBT) is one of the best therapies for working on your core beliefs.
 It focuses on looking at how your beliefs and thoughts affect your behaviour and moods, and how you can change these cycles for good.

-Harley Therapy can connect you with highly trained and experienced cognitive behavioural therapists in three London locations.
+Harley Therapy can connect you with highly trained and experienced CBT therapists in central London.
 Not in the UK?
-We also put you in touch with Skype therapists who can help you no matter where you live.
+We also put you in touch with online therapists who can help you no matter where you live.

 Ready to shake up your core beliefs?
 Read our connected article now, “How to Change Your Core Beliefs and Move Forward“.